pwa-builder/PWABuilder/apps/blog/src/posts/new-report-card/new-report-card.md

 ## Get Started Today

-Go to [pwabuilder.com](https://pwabuilder.com) to try out the new experience and let us know what you think.
+Go to [pwabuilder.com](https://pwabuilder.com/) to try out the new experience and let us know what you think by tweeting at [@pwabuilder](https://twitter.com/pwabuilder) with your feedback.

 Running into issues?
 Have ideas or suggestions?
 Please open an issue on our [GitHub](https://github.com/pwa-builder/pwabuilder).